Administrative detention centres (CRA)

 In the context of the Border Procedure, asylum seekers are held in a waiting zone while awaiting a decision on their application for an authorisation to enter the territory on asylum grounds.[3]

 There is no public data on the exact number of waiting zones in France and their capacity.
-According to the Ministry of Interior, quoted in a report by Anafépublished in 2018, there were 67 waiting zones in 2015.[4]
-More recent information quoted by ECRE referred to asylum applications registered in 12 waiting zones in airports, located in:[5]
+Recent information quoted by ECRE referred to asylum applications registered in 12 waiting zones in airports, located in:[6]

 - Paris Roissy CDG Airport